 - 1. Good housekeeping is the key to a safe and productive project and shall always be maintained.
 The Prime Contractor reserves the right to maintain good housekeeping by cleaning up Contractor (Trade Partner) areas as required and back-charging for the service. - 2.
-Waste receptacles shall be provided throughout the work area.
-Waste shall be kept segregated as required. - 3.
+Garbage bins/bags are provided at each site for your use. - 3.
 Keep airways, access ways and ladders always clear of material. - 4.
-Clean up work areas as work progresses.
-Do not wait until the end of the shift. - 5.
+Clean up work areas as work progresses. - 5.
 Do not throw garbage or materials from elevations.
 Lower in containers or install chutes to containers below. - 6.
 When stripping forms or other materials with nails, the nails shall be bent or pulled by the worker stripping and not left for someone else. - 7.
 Ensure materials are well secured especially at elevations to avoid movement during windy conditions. - 8.
 Areas in the proximity of emergency equipment such as fire extinguishers, hoses and emergency PPE shall always be kept clear of debris and materials. - 9.
-Hoses, cables and cords shall be placed in an orderly manner to avoid tripping hazards.
+Hoses, cables, and cords shall be placed in an orderly manner to avoid tripping hazards.
 Where practical all hoses, cords and cables shall be suspended above areas where they may be exposed to damage. - 10.
-Oily rags shall be disposed of in metal cans and not placed with other garbage. - 11.
 Potential hazards should be controlled and reported immediately